NeoGeographyToolkit/StereoPipeline/docs/pinholemodels.rst

 match the units used for the parameters listed above.
 For example, if the camera calibration was performed using units of millimeters the focal lengths etc. must be given in units of millimeters and the pitch must be equal to the size of each pixel in millimeters.
+Alternatively, units of meter can be used, and the choice of unit must be documented by the creators of the models.

 The following lens distortion models are currently supported.
 (The formulas below may miss some small details; the implementation in ``LensDistortion.cc`` in VisionWorkbench should be the final reference.)

+Note that the values below change drastically depending on whether the model creator chooses pixel units, or if measuring in millimeters or meters.
+In either case, all lengths must be consistent and the units documented.

 * **Null** = A placeholder model that applies no distortion.